Object-Oriented Programming

 Columbia University

-Summer 2023, Summer 2024
+Summer 2023 - Summer 2024

 This course comprehensively introduces the popular high-level programming language Python.
 It equips students with knowledge of data structures, functions, scripts, and best practices in programming, enabling them to tackle data analysis, machine learning, AI, data visualization, and web development effectively.
-The course integrates classical instruction, group activities, and individual challenges, promoting logical thinking and problem-solving skills applicable beyond an introduction to the programming language and throughout participants' careers.

 Introduction to Computer Science with Java